-The first edition of MIPEX was published in 2004, the second edition in 2007, and the third edition in 2010, leading to its use by governments, press, and civil society organisations.
+The first edition of MIPEX was published in 2004, the second edition in 2007, and the third edition in 2010, and the fourth edition in 2015, leading to its use by governments, press, and civil society organisations.
 See MIPEX History to find out more about the previous editions.
 And, see MIPEX in use for more information about the different applications and uses MIPEX has had in different countries.

 How solid is this approach and methodology?

 How were the standards set?

 MIPEX identifies the highest European and International standards aimed at achieving equal rights, responsibilities and opportunities for all residents.
 The highest standards are drawn from Council of Europe Conventions, European Union Directives and international conventions (for more information see: Sources of MIPEX equality standards).
 Where there are only minimum standards, European-wide policy recommendations are used.